Karl Rove: Since 2009

 In 2013 Rove and the PAC American Crossroads created the Conservative Victory Project for the purpose of supporting electable conservative candidates.
 These efforts have attracted criticism, and even personal attacks, from elements within the Tea Party movement.

 Rove's history, The Triumph of William McKinley: Why the Election of 1896 Still Matters, was published in 2015.

 In 2017, Rove's 501(c)(4) dark money group One Nation nonprofit raised nearly $17 million, according to IRS tax filings released in November 2018.

 Rove has lobbied on behalf of Rivada Networks, a communications technology business.

 In December 2019, Rove predicted that the 2020 Democratic Party presidential primaries would result in a contested convention; in December 2020, after Joe Biden was nominated at the 2020 Democratic National Convention with a clear majority of delegates, Politico named Rove's prediction one of "the most audacious, confident and spectacularly incorrect prognostications about the year".

 Rove was an advisor to Donald Trump's 2020 presidential campaign.
 In May 2020, Rove accused former president Obama of engaging in a "political drive by shooting" after Obama gave a commencement speech to historically black colleges where he criticized the federal government's response to the coronavirus pandemic.

 Rove worked as a guest professor at the University of Texas at Austin in the fall semester of 2021.
 He taught a course for UT's Plan II Honors department called Modern American Political Campaigns.
-Each week Rove invited guest speakers for the students to interview including James Carville and Mary Matalin, former Secretary of State James Baker, Jonathon Swan, Ken Melhman, and others.
+Each week Rove invited guest speakers for the students to interview including James Carville and Mary Matalin, former Secretary of State James Baker, Jonathan Swan, Ken Mehlman, and others.
 The class was protested by a variety of students accusing Rove of being a war criminal.